-\emph{\textbf{Introduction}.---} One major application of quantum computing is to simulate the time evolution of many-body quantum systems~\cite{feynman1982simulating}, which not only allows us to study dynamical behaviors of quantum systems~\cite{georgescu2014quantum,buluta2009quantum,blatt2012quantum,mcardle2018quantum,lewis2019dynamics}, but also constitutes as a common subroutine of other quantum algorithms (e.g.~quantum phase estimation~\cite{kitaev1995quantum,Aspuru-Guzik1704}) for general tasks~ (e.g.~finding energy spectra~\cite{stair2020multireference,motta2020determining, parrish2019quantum,somma2019quantum,kyriienko2020quantum,endo2020variational}).
-Various Hamiltonian simulation algorithms have been proposed, from the initial `simple' Trotter-Suzuki product formula~\cite{suzuki1985decomposition,suzuki1991general} to the latest `advanced' approaches~\cite{berry2015hamiltonian,childs2018toward,kivlichan2018quantum,berry2020time,childs2019theory,o2016scalable}, such as ones based on Taylor series~\cite{PhysRevLett.114.090502} and quantum signal processing with qubitization~\cite{low2019hamiltonian,low2017optimal}.
-While the advanced approaches have theoretically improved scaling in the asymptotic limit, the product formula methods perform surprisingly well than what is expected from the worse case bound.
-Theoretically, tighter bounds have been derived for special types of systems (e.g.~lattice Hamiltonians with nearest-neighbour interactions)~\cite{childs2019nearly,childs2019theory}, verifying the empirical error estimates of the product formula methods.
-Numerically, it has been shown that product formula methods require orders of less entangling gates and T gates than the advanced methods for a system of 100 qubits~\cite{childs2018toward}.
-Since the product formula methods also require less qubits and are much easier to implement in experiment, they are favored for simulating dynamics of intermediate-scale quantum systems.
+\emph{\textbf{Introduction}.---} One major application of quantum computing is to simulate the time evolution of many-body quantum systems~\cite{feynman1982simulating}, which not only allows us to study dynamical behaviors of quantum systems~\cite{georgescu2014quantum,buluta2009quantum,blatt2012quantum,mcardle2018quantum,lewis2019dynamics,motta2020determining,sun2021quantum,sun2021perturbative,yuan2020quantum,altman2019quantum}, but also constitutes other quantum algorithms as a common subroutine (e.g.~quantum phase estimation~\cite{kitaev1995quantum,Aspuru-Guzik1704}) for various tasks~(e.g.~finding energy spectra~\cite{stair2020multireference,motta2020determining, parrish2019quantum,somma2019quantum,kyriienko2020quantum,endo2020variational,2021arXiv210915304Z}).
+Various Hamiltonian simulation algorithms have been proposed, from the initial Trotter-Suzuki product formula~\cite{suzuki1985decomposition,suzuki1991general} to the latest advanced approaches~\cite{berry2015hamiltonian,childs2018toward,kivlichan2018quantum,berry2020time,childs2019theory}, such as ones based on Taylor series~\cite{PhysRevLett.114.090502} and quantum signal processing with qubitization~\cite{low2019hamiltonian,low2017optimal}.
+While these advanced approaches have theoretically improved scaling in the asymptotic limit, product formula methods perform surprisingly well than what is expected from the worst-case bound.
+Theoretically, tighter bounds have been derived for special types of systems, such as lattice Hamiltonians with nearest-neighbor interactions~\cite{childs2019nearly,childs2019theory}, verifying the empirical error estimates of the product formula methods.
+Numerically, it has been shown that product formula methods require orders of fewer entangling gates and T gates than the advanced methods~\cite{childs2018toward,childs2019theory}.
+Since product formula methods also require fewer qubits and are much easier to implement in experiments, they are favored for simulating the dynamics of intermediate-scale quantum systems.